zeek/zeek/doc/scripting/index.rst

-In the :doc:`/scripts/policy/protocols/ssl/expiring-certs` script which identifies when SSL certificates are set to expire and raises notices when it crosses a pre-defined threshold, the call to ``NOTICE`` above also sets the ``$identifier`` entry by concatenating the responder IP, port, and the hash of the certificate.
+In the :doc:`/scripts/policy/protocols/ssl/expiring-certs` script which identifies when SSL certificates are set to expire and raises notices when it crosses a predefined threshold, the call to ``NOTICE`` above also sets the ``$identifier`` entry by concatenating the responder IP, port, and the hash of the certificate.
 The selection of responder IP, port and certificate hash fits perfectly